OpenDSA/OpenDSA-LTI/README.md

   sudo nano database.yml
   ```

-  - And then copy the following lines and replace `db_password` with your password
+  - Copy the following lines and replace `db_password` with your password
   ```
   production:
      adapter: mysql2